SFU-Archives/email-archiving/archivists/a-pre-transfer.md

 ###### [Overview](overview.md) `|` A. Pre-transfer `|` [B. Transfer](b-transfer.md) `|` [C. Validation](c-validation.md) `|` [D. Appraisal](d-appraisal.md) `|` [E. Ingest](e-ingest.md) `|` [F. Completion](f-completion.md)

 # A. Pre-Transfer
-**Pre-transfer** is the first phase of the transfer process during which an archivist consults with an account-holder (`producer`) in order to determine whether or not to begin an email transfer project.
-If yes, the archivist creates an `Accession record` and creates a service request ticket with SFU IT Services to copy the email to a dedicated Archives' transfer account.
+During the **Pre-transfer phase** an archivist consults with an account-holder ("producer") in order to determine whether or not to begin an email transfer project.
+If yes, the archivist creates an `Accession record` in the AIS and submits a service request ticket with SFU IT Services to copy the email to a dedicated Archives' transfer account.
+- See the Archives' internal wiki for details of transfer account name and ITS contact email address.

 ## Contents
 - [Initiate transfer](#initiate-transfer.md)